aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/read-and-write-table-with-query-table-data-source/_index.md

             // Access the first table (ListObject) in the worksheet const table = worksheet.listObjects.get(0);

-            // Check the data source type if it is query table if (table.dataSourceType === AsposeCells.TableDataSourceType.QueryTable) {
+            // Check if the data source type is a query table if (table.dataSourceType === AsposeCells.TableDataSourceType.QueryTable) {
                 table.showTotals = true;
             }